libxsmm/libxsmm/README.md

 make MNK="1 2 3 4 5" PREFIX=/path/to/libxsmm-install install
 ```

 Performing `make install-minimal` omits the documentation (default: 'PREFIX/share/libxsmm').
 Moreover, PINCDIR, POUTDIR, PBINDIR, and PDOCDIR allow to customize the locations underneath of the PREFIX location.
 To build a general package for an unpredictable audience (Linux distribution, or similar), it is advised to not over-specify or customize the build step i.e., JIT, SSE, AVX, OMP, BLAS, etc. should not be used.
-The only real question remains for PREFETCH=0 (default) versus PREFETCH=1.
 The following is building and installing a complete set of libraries where the generated interface matches both the static and the shared libraries:

 ```
 make PREFIX=/path/to/libxsmm-install STATIC=0 install